 - Dialectical Behavioral Therapy (DBT), a psycho-therapeutic process in which therapists and patients work with acceptance and change-oriented strategies to develop healthier problem resolution ideas and skills.

 - Contingency Management Interventions/Motivational Incentives, a behavioral approach based on a system of rewards for positive and constructive behaviors.

 - Motivational Enhancement Therapy (MET), a methodology designed to quickly evoke a patient’s motivation for positive change.

 How Much Does Residential Treatment Cost?

-Regardless of the patient’s ability to finance rehab in the short term, it is paramount that all involved realize that this step in the patient’s recovery is quite possibly the most important investment that can be made in his or her future.
-30-90 days of inpatient treatment may mean the difference between a hopeless case and a miracle, and it’s hard to put a price tag on that.
+Regardless of the patient’s ability to finance in the short term, it is paramount that all involved realize that this step in the patient’s recovery is quite possibly the most important investment that can be made in his or her future.
+30-90 days of treatment may mean the difference between a hopeless case and a miracle, and it’s hard to put a price tag on that.

 Questions To Ask Providers